meliketanrikulu/UDACITY-Self-Driving-Car-Engineer-Projects/nd013-c2-fusion-starter/writeup.md

 The range image sample:
 <img src="img/range_image.png" alt="range_image"/>

-For the next part, we use the Open3D library to display the lidar point cloud on a 3D viewer and identify 10 images from point cloud
+For the next step, we view the lidar point cloud in 3D.
+We use the open3D library for this.

     Visualize the point cloud in Open3D
     10 examples from point cloud with varying degrees of visibility